 New in Photo RAW 2019's Edit module is the incorporation of a Layers pane, which lets you stack multiple images together to achieve sophisticated composites that aren't available in many standalone photo editors.
 And, because the Edit module is entirely non-destructive when you use Photo RAW as a standalone app, you can re-edit your compositions without worry.
-(See page 120 for more on using layers.)
+(See page 113 for more on using layers inside Photo RAW.)

-When using Photo RAW as a plug-in from Lightroom Classic or Photoshop Elements, you can still move from tab to tab in the Edit module (and use the app's Layers functionality), but your photos will not be reeditable once you leave Photo RAW.
+When using Photo RAW as a plug-in from Lightroom, Photoshop Elements, or Apple Photos, you can still move from tab to tab in the Edit module (and use the app's Layers functionality), but your photos will not be re-editable once you leave Photo RAW.

-NOTE: If you're using ON1 as a plug-in with Photoshop Smart Objects (page 10) or with Apple Photos (page 19), your work will be re-editable, as long as you don't add additional layers.
-(For more about Layers, see page 120)
+NOTE: If you're using ON1 as a plug-in with Photoshop Smart Objects, however, all of your work will be re-editable, as long as you don't add additional layers.
+(For more, see page 113)

 To help you save time and create the looks that you love best, ON1 Photo RAW 2019 also includes a robust preset system that lets you save settings made in any of the editing tabs-including local adjustments and masks-for applying to other photos.
 Editing presets can be applied in the Edit module, and in Browse, and, like all other elements of Photo RAW 2019, are re-editable.
-(Presets are discussed in detail on page 77.)
+(Presets are discussed in detail starting on page 71.)

 In addition to creating and using presets, you can copy and paste the Edit module settings from one file to another, or alternatively, synchronize the edits on one photo to a group of photos.
 These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2019's extreme flexibility.
-(See "Copying settings and synchronizing edits" on page 49 and "Applying Edit Module Presets in Browse" on page 48.)
+(For more on working with Edit presets inside the Browse module, see "Applying Edit Module Presets in Browse" on page 45.)